pw398/pw398.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 <p></p>

-But it's also the case that we could use the following, not specifying blanks as the new value, but using a <code>1</code> to indicate the field should be applied to the <code>$unset</code> command.
+It's also the case that we could use the following, not specifying blanks as the new value, but using a <code>1</code> to indicate the field should be applied to the <code>$unset</code> command.

 ```js